Grise Fiord: Geography

-Located at the southern tip of Ellesmere Island, Grise Fiord is one of three permanent inhabited places on the island; further north on the island Environment Canada has a permanent weather station at Eureka, and at Alert there is a permanent Canadian Forces Base (CFS Alert) and weather station.
+Located at the southern tip of Ellesmere Island, Grise Fiord is one of three permanent inhabited places on the island.
+Farther north on the island, Environment Canada has a permanent weather station at Eureka, and at Alert there is a permanent Canadian Forces Base (CFS Alert) and weather station.
 Grise Fiord lies 1160 km north of the Arctic Circle, and is the northernmost civilian community in Canada.

 Grise Fiord is cradled by the Arctic Cordillera mountain range.